MachineITSvcs/Buy-on-Google-for-WooCommerce/README.md

 ## Contact

-For assistance with the use or operation of this utility, feel free to <a href="mailto:support@machineitservices.com">email me</a>.
+For assistance with the use or operation of this plugin, feel free to <a href="mailto:support@machineitservices.com">email me</a>.
 Please no spam or solicitation.

 ## Changelog